the-deniss/the-deniss.github.io/_posts/2023-04-26-avast-privileged-arbitrary-file-create-on-quarantine.markdown

     <p>Your browser doesn't support HTML video.
 Here is a <a href="{{ site.url }}/assets/videos/AswQuarantineFileExploit_demo.mp4">link to the video</a> instead.</p>
 </video>

-*Note: It’s worth noting that PoC code is adapted for Avast Free Antivirus 22.5.6015 (build 22.5.7263.728).
-This is important, because the exploit intensively uses RPC interfaces, and the layout of the RPC interface may change slightly between Product versions.*
+*Note:* It’s worth noting that PoC code is adapted for Avast Free Antivirus 22.5.6015 (build 22.5.7263.728).
+This is important, because the exploit intensively uses RPC interfaces, and the layout of the RPC interface may change slightly between Product versions.
+{: .notice--warning}

 Getting code execution as SYSTEM from arbitrary file write primitive is quite trivial (e.g. you can use that [trick](https://github.com/blackarrowsec/redteam-research/tree/master/LPE via StorSvc)), so this step is not implemented in the PoC and is not covered in this report.

-# 0x04: Disclosure Timeline
+## 0x04: Disclosure Timeline

 - 25-06-2022
 Initial report sent to Avast.